TO ORDER (360) 424-7220 Mike@mikeandjeans.com

 History of Mike and Jean's Farm

-Employment on the farm ranges from five during the slow periods to over 100 during the harvest season.
-Today, we farm 200+ acres of premium raspberries and cauliflower.
-Many of these crops are picked, packed and shipped fresh or frozen from our farm to receiving points throughout the United States and Canada.
+Employment on the farm has ranged from five during the slow periods to over 20 during the harvest season.
+Many of these berries are packed and shipped fresh or frozen from Northwest Washington to receiving points throughout the United States and Canada.

-We pack strawberries, raspberries and blueberries, fresh, frozen and IQF to order.
+We have packed strawberries, raspberries and blueberries, fresh, frozen and IQF to order.

 People and Employees of Mike and Jean's Farm

-We at Skagit Growers, a division of Mike and Jean's Berry Farm, realize that producing a high quality product such as our Cascade Snow Cauliflower requires team effort.
-Without our hardworking, loyal employees it would be difficult to ensure the same quality cauliflower that we are able to produce today.
-Our workers are an important part of our operation and we appreciate their continual commitment to our farm and the quality products that you, the buyer, receive.
+We at Skagit Growers, a division of Mike and Jean's Berry Farm, realize that producing a high quality product such as our Berries requires team effort.
+Without our hardworking partners and loyal employees, it would be difficult to ensure the same quality berries that we are able to produce today.
+Our workers are an important part of our operation and we appreciate their continual commitment to the quality products that you, the buyer, receive.

 Back to the top.
 Mike and Jean's Community Involvement